 Add To Favorites

-Build, sort, and classify geometric solids, then store them in a box designed with information about the figures you've made.
+Build, sort, and classify geometric solids, then store them in a box with information about each figure.

-Identify and review familiar 3-dimensional geometric shapes and their mathematical names.
-Create an attribute grid listing the name of each figure, the number of sides, edges, vertices, and any other identifying characteristics.
+Identify and review familiar 3-dimensional geometric shapes and their mathematical names with the class.
+Students create an attribute grid listing the name of each figure, the number of sides, edges, vertices, and any other identifying characteristics.

-Find a recycled box with a lid to hold your geometric figures.
+Students use a recycled box with a lid to hold the geometric figures.
 Trace all sides of the box on construction paper.
 Cut out each piece with Crayola Scissors.

-Draw and label all of your solid geometric figures on the papers with Crayola Metallic Colored Pencils.
+Draw and label all of the solid geometric figures on the papers with Crayola Metallic Colored Pencils.
 Attach these papers to cover all sides of the box using Crayola Washable Glue Sticks.
-Cover the top of the box with a paper with your name on it.
+The paper on the top of the box should have the student's name on it.

 Add To Favorites